 Problems, solutions, ethical issues, and other interesting situations experienced in HSV 477 will be discussed.
 To be taken concurrently with HSV 477.

 Humanities

 HUM 495 Coordinating Seminar (3)

 An advanced interdisciplinary research project under the direction of a faculty member from one of the student's areas of specialty.
-Prerequisite: departmental approval.
+Prerequisite: departmental approval and senior standing.